raas-dev/configent/README.md

 ## 🥾 Up

-**User's dotfiles are overridden without prompting** and reversing some changes requires reading further.
+**User's dotfiles are overridden without prompting** and reversing some changes requires reading.
 If in doubt, do a test drive in a virtual machine.

-After backing up your configs, run:
+You can install with nothing else than `curl` as a prerequisite:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.69.0/install.sh | sh